 Carer Gateway is a national service funded by the Australian Government.
 Carer Gateway includes a website and phone service for carers to access practical information and support.

 Phone 1800 422 737 (Weekdays, 8.00 am to 6.00 pm)

 - Phone the Carer Advisory Line on 1800 242 636

 - Use the Carer Support Finder (click on the magnifying glass image and enter your suburb or post code).

 Information in a different language

-Translated information is available in:
+Translated information about caring is available in:

 For other languages, phone the Translating and Interpreting Service on 13 14 50.